 After you have taken the sprouter out of this deeply H2O2 cleaning solution, you can give it a quick rinse under the kitchen tap or simply pour a new round of moist sprouting seeds into the sprouter.

 6 KEEP ANIMALS ‘OUT OF REACH’

 Your dog, cat, rabbit and bird or other pet may love sprouts as much as you.
-However, they have no business poking their

-  noses or paws into the sprouter.
+However, they have no business poking their noses or paws into the sprouter.

-  Because animals are lovely but full of bacteria.
-Some of their bacteria are even transfered via their tongue directly

-  from their behind.
-So please keep your vinged or furry friends far away from your sprouters.
-And always wash your hands

-  well between your pet and your sprouts.
+Because animals are lovely but unfortunately full of bacteria.
+Some of their bacteria are even transfered via their tongue directly from their behind.
+So it is important to keep your winged or furry friends away from your sprouters.
+And always wash your hands well between your pet and your sprouts.